ktchow1/alg/alg/04_fundalmental/README_BASIC.txt

 [Singleton]
-singleton implemented by static local : one instance for all threads singleton implemented by global local : one instance for each thread
+singleton implemented by static global : one instance for all threads singleton implemented by  thread_local : one instance for each thread